k0pernicus/website/content/post/5_advices_to_future_research_interns.md

 *	Is this research domain totally new, the "new sexy" or already closed ?
 *	Am I interesting in working on a problem and, maybe, not found a solution in resolving it ?

-Also, if the research internship is in a foreign country, don't forget that can be hard to not see and your family and your friends during this one - really important.
+If the research internship is in a foreign country, don't forget it can be difficult to be far away from your family and your friends.
 You can ask also if you have to work with an other intern on this project - teamwork can be cool, but also very painfull and can break your concentration and your motivation (_trust me_).
 Oh, and don't trust some research teams that can tell you during the internship interview: "Come on, you can be the next Steve Jobs!".
 You will not improve your commercial skills ;-)

 ## Do I have a good english level ?